reevesc7/2d-animator-godot/README.md

 ### Misc

 * **DragButton**: A button which, when clicked and held, causes the targeted Prop to follow the mouse.
+* **Offsetter**: Offsets the position of a Prop by the scaled numerical value of a Report.
 * **Connector**: Connects all of the targeted Props to one another with PathVisuals.